anti-bad/anti-bad.github.io/index.md

 ## Acknowledgments

-We gratefully acknowledge **Google Cloud** for their support in providing computing infrastructure for this competition.
+We gratefully acknowledge **Google Cloud Research Credits Program** for their support in providing computing infrastructure for this competition.